US Liberation Day: 195 Countries hit by new wave of reciprocal tariffs

 • This includes a broad range of manufactured and semi-finished goods.

 • Whilst goods from Northern Ireland will be covered by the UK’s 10% tariff, if the EU decides to retaliate with higher tariffs for US goods and the UK does not, Northern Ireland, which is part of the EU’s customs territory for imports, will have to implement the EU rate.
-Meaning consumers in NI will be paying more for US goods than customers in the rest of the UK.
+This would mean consumers in Northern Ireland paying more for US goods than customers in the rest of the UK.

 2. 25% Tariff on Automotive Exports.
 Effective from 3rd April 2025.